Psychology — Psy.D.

 The APA-accredited Psy.D. degree program, influenced by the practitioner-scholar model, emphasizes training in clinical practice based on the understanding and application of scientific psychological principles and research.
 The Psy.D. degree program is designed to be completed in five years or approximately 20 quarters of full-time enrollment.

-- Function as highly competent clinician for whom research and practice constantly inform each other;
+- Function as a highly competent clinician for whom research and practice constantly inform each other;